-England's most capped player makes his entrance
+England's most capped player is born

 Birth of Kenny Benjamin, the Antiguan quickie who was caught in the crossfire as West Indies slid down the ladder in the mid-1990s.
 Though he never quite lived up to his middle names (Charlie and Griffith, after the fearsome 1960s speedster), he was a dangerous, skiddy fast bowler, who swung the ball appreciably and had a distinctly presentable strike rate of a wicket every 55 balls.

 In the second Test between West Indies and Australia in Antigua, Richie Richardson wore a helmet for the first time in his Test career.
 It was his 78th match, and it was all very symbolic: the fearless swagger of West Indian cricket was a thing of the past, and three weeks later Australia became the first side to beat them in a Test series for 15 years.

 A debut century for Alvin Kallicharran, against New Zealand in Guyana.
 He enjoyed himself so much that he went on to make a century in his next innings, too, in the next Test, in Trinidad.
 After that, Kallicharran did not play a Test against New Zealand for eight years - and when he did, he made three ducks in four innings.

 A six-hitter is born.
 Arthur Wellard had a first-class average of only 19, but he cleared the boundary over 500 times during his career.
 That haul included 72 in 1935, a record until another Somerset man, Ian Botham, belted 80 in 1985.
 Wellard also hit five sixes in a row on two occasions.
 His day job was as a brisk fast-medium bowler, though, who took over 1600 wickets and made two Test appearances for England.
 He died in Sussex in 1980.